xtuml/models/raven/instructions/exercise7.md

 The MASL code formatter is run automatically by the MASL exporter and the MASL diff tool.
 You can run the formatter standalone as well.

-1. Open `~/xtuml/models/raven/masl/unformatted/Game.mod` in a text editor.
+1. Open `~/git/models/raven/masl/unformatted/Game.mod` in a text editor.
 You will notice that this file is not formatted well.
 We will format this file with the MASL code formatter
 2. from the `~/xtuml` directory, run the command:

     ```
-    java -cp BridgePoint/tools/masl/lib/MASLParser.jar:BridgePoint/tools/masl/lib/antlr-3.5.2-complete.jar MaslFormatter -r < models/raven/masl/unformatted/Game.mod > Game.mod
+    java -cp l586/tools/mc/bin/MASLParser.jar:l586/tools/mc/bin/antlr-3.5.2-complete.jar MaslFormatter -r < ~/git/models/raven/masl/unformatted/Game.mod > Game.mod
     ```

 3. This `java` invocation has 3 parts:
     * We must specify the classpath with `-cp` and point to the `jar` files in masl tools library
     * We must specify the main class `MaslFormatter`
     * We must give the application arguments
 4. `-r` is a flag to reorder the model elements and group all the similar model elements together
 5. `-s` (not used in this example) is a flag to sort the model elements
 6. `-t` (not used in this example) specifies the tab width.
 Default is 2
+7. `-c` (not used in this example) is a flag to output header comments
-7. `-i` specifies the input directory
+8. `-i` specifies the input directory
-8. `-o` specifies the output directory
+9. `-o` specifies the output directory
+10. `-h` displays usage information
-9. Note that the `-i` and `-o` options are only used when formatting whole directories
+11. Note that the `-i` and `-o` options are only used when formatting whole directories

 Open up `Game.mod` and view the formatted result.